Supporting Dogs with Pneumonia at Home

 Can dogs get Pneumonia from humans?

-Dogs can potentially get pneumonia from humans.
-It's not very common, but it can happen.
-Close contact with a person who has a contagious respiratory infection could potentially lead to a dog developing pneumonia or other respiratory issues.
+Dogs can catch pneumonia from humans, though it's rare.
+Close contact with someone who has a contagious respiratory infection may lead to pneumonia or other respiratory problems in dogs.